-What is a Primitive?
+What Is a Primitive?

-DAZ Studio is a complex program, so you may not have even heard of primitives.
-They can be accessed from the menu along the top bar labeled “Create” then “primitive”.
-From the window that pops up you can choose the type of primitive (plane, cone, square, etc.) and how large it is and how many sides it has.
-When you choose one it will create that basic, three dimensional, shape in your scene.
+DAZ Studio is a complex program, so you may not have even heard of primitives, which are basic shapes.
+They can be accessed from the menu along the top bar labeled “Create,” then “primitive”.
+From the window that pops up, you can choose the type of primitive (plane, cone, square, etc.) and how large it is and how many sides it has.
+When you choose one, it will create that basic, three-dimensional shape in your scene.

 Depending on what you’re trying to create with these primitives, you will probably need to resize them.
-On the right side menu under parameters you have the ability to move the object, rotate it, and adjust the x, y, and z scales.
+On the right-side menu under parameters, you have the ability to move the object, rotate it, and adjust the x, y, and z scales.
 So, for example, if you wanted to create a sword, you would want to make a cylinder and a cone, then flatten them and move the cone to the top of the cylinder.

-For this, you want to go to your left hand menu and click on the “Scene” tab.
+For this, you want to go to your left-hand menu and click on the “Scene” tab.
 This will display, in a list, all of the items loaded into your scene.
 Pick one of your primitives as the base or main item, then click and drag all other items on top of the base item.
 This will link them all to one item and allow them to move together when you decide to use your item as a prop.
 Repeat this process as you add more pieces to your scene so you don’t forget.

-For my example I’m going to be making a staff.
-I will be using a cylinder for the handle, a sphere and cone for a head and a torus for the effects around the head.
+For my example, I’m going to be making a staff.
+I will be using a cylinder for the handle, a sphere and cone for a head, and a torus for the effects around the head.

-Adding a Texture
+How to Add a Texture

 There are a lot of things you can do to make the primitives look better.
 Just playing around with the texture can achieve better results.
 But if you’re willing to dig deeper into DAZ Studio, there are some helpful options in the Advanced tab (which is next to the Basic tab under Surfaces).

 Opacity is the first to pay attention to.
-This changes the transparency of the object.
-So some parts of it might be solid, and others might be see-through.
+This changes the transparency of the object, so some parts of it might be solid, and others might be see-through.
 This is useful for things like magic effects or windows.
-However you can also apply a transparency based on an image.
+However, you can also apply a transparency based on an image.
 A transparency map essentially tells the object what to show and what not to show.
 It’s not hard to make one of these because all it is, is a regular image with black and white.
 (Anything black translates to full transparency on the object, so shades of grey will produce various levels of opacity.)

 Another option is the Bump map.
 This one operates similarly to the transparency map in that all it requires is a black and white image.
-The darker areas translate to a raised bump and the lighter areas translate to an indent.
-In this one you want a lot of shades of grey, and the best way to do it is to take your texture picture, desaturate it (remove all the color) then invert it (change black to white and white to black).
+The darker areas translate to a raised bump, and the lighter areas translate to an indent.
+In this one, you want a lot of shades of grey, and the best way to do it is to take your texture picture, desaturate it (remove all the color), then invert it (change black to white and white to black).
 You will then apply this map the same way you did the other two, except this is under the bump category in the advanced menu.

 Simply apply a picture to it, just like we did for the last few things, and adjust the picture’s opacity.
 You won’t be able to see it until you render the image.
-For mine I used a very basic blue and white picture as the reflection for the stone on the staff.
+For mine, I used a very basic blue and white picture as the reflection for the stone on the staff.
 This gives it a polished look.
 You aren’t restricted to colors.
 You could make it reflect a fully detailed photograph if you wanted to.
 This effect just gives your prop another added dimension.

-Finally you’ll want to consider the ambience option under the advanced tab.
+Finally, you’ll want to consider the ambience option under the advanced tab.
 This one will adjust how much ambient light the object gives off.
-By default this is set to the color black, which is what makes the shadows on the object black.
+By default, this is set to the color black, which is what makes the shadows on the object black.
 By changing this to a lighter color and maxing out its strength, you achieve a sort of glow effect on certain parts of your object.

-There are a lot of options when combining primitives, and fine tuning them can get pretty complex.
-While most of us would prefer to use custom made props for our scenes, sometimes we just can’t afford them, or one doesn’t exist the way we want it to.
-Therefore primitives are a cheap alternative.
+There are a lot of options when combining primitives, and fine-tuning them can get pretty complex.
+While most of us would prefer to use custom-made props for our scenes, sometimes we just can’t afford them, or one doesn’t exist the way we want it to.
+Therefore, primitives are a cheap alternative.